23 Dimension Reduction

 plot(d, d_approx); abline(0, 1, col = "red")

-A useful application of this result is that we can now visualize the distance between each observation with a two-dimensional plot.
+A useful application of this result is that we can now visualize the distances between observations in a two-dimensional plot.
+In this plot, the distance between any pair of points approximates the actual distance between the corresponding observations in the original high-dimensional space.

 data.frame(pca$x[,1:2], Species = iris$Species) |>